zerothi/sisl/docs/toolbox/basis/basis.rst

 .. code-block:: bash

-   stoolbox basis optim --geometry input.fdf --config my_config.yaml
+   stoolbox basis optimize --geometry input.fdf --config my_config.yaml

 **Installing the optimizers:** The default optimizer is BADS (https://github.com/acerbilab/bads) which is the one that we have found works best to optimize basis sets.
 The optimizer is however